Rome is a fantastic city that is the dearest to me because I lived there for 2 years during my Master studies!

 Solution 3.
 Get the OMNIA pass

-This city pass allows you to skip the line to ALL 3 above attractions –
+This city pass allows you to skip the line to ALL these 3 tourist attractions in Rome:

 - Peter’s Basilica,

 The price is 113€ and along with the skip-the-lines advantage, you will also get a discounted entrance to more than 30 attractions in Rome, get a hop-on/hop-off bus pass and unlimited transportation in the city!
 If this sounds like a good deal, you can book your card here.